standup-raven/standup-raven/README.md

 * **I think the plugin is awesome and super cool.**

     Hey, that's not a problem!
 It was designed that way 😎.

-# 🔮 Future Scope

-* Permissions

 # 🌟 Attribution